-I feel like March has flown by particularly fast, maybe because I didn’t manage to do everything that I wanted to.
+I feel that March has flown by particularly fast, maybe because I didn’t manage to do everything that I wanted to.
 Nevertheless, I still found the time to finish four books (it helped that I had already started reading one of them the previous month), watch some Netflix and listen to new music.

 This month, I continued to watch Peaky Blinders.
 If you’ve read the February instalment of my monthly favourites, you’re aware that I loved the first two seasons.
-I was a bit disappointed by the third season, though, as the first episodes felt too rushed and, in general, I found it a bit confusing.
+I was a bit disappointed about the third season, though, as the first episodes felt too rushed and, in general, I found it a bit confusing.
 But season 4 was great!
 I particularly enjoyed all the tribulations within the Shelby family.

 March was also a good month music-wise.
 I mentioned in January that I loved the song ‘Stand up Tragedy’ by The Fratellis.
 The album that features that song, In Your Own Sweet Time, was released this month and I’ve been listening to it nearly every day.
 Similarly, I’ve been listening almost on repeat since yesterday to the Ramin Djawadi’s orchestral cover of Nirvana’s song ‘Heart-Shaped Box’.
-It was first revealed on the trailer for the second season of the HBO’s TV series Westworld, and I’m obsessed with it.
+It was first revealed in the trailer for the second season of the HBO’s TV series Westworld, and I’m obsessed with it.